nulab/autog/README.md

 ### Ordering

-- `GraphvizDot`: This is the weighted median ordering described in [GKNV], called `mincross` in [GVDOT].
-I find it easier to reason about.
-Whereas [ELK] implements something closer to the original Sugiyama method. autog's current implementation doesn't properly account for flat edges — i.e. edges between nodes in the same layer.
+- `WMedian`: This is the weighted median ordering routine described in [GKNV], also called `mincross` in [GVDOT].
+I find it easier to reason about, whereas [ELK] implements something closer to the original Sugiyama method. autog's current implementation doesn't properly account for flat edges — i.e. edges between nodes in the same layer.
 That part is summarily described in [GKNV].
-In practice, even though flat edges are theoretically possible, the layering obtained with the network simplex strategy very rarely produces them.
+In practice, even though flat edges are theoretically possible, they rarely result from layering the graph with the network simplex method.
 Edge crossings are counted with the method described in [BM], which has a O(E log V) run time (V is the layer with fewer nodes).
 [BM] omits the implementation of the preliminary radix sort step. autog attempts to implement a simple O(E+V) routine.

 ### Positioning

-- `VerticalAlign`: This is a simple alignment of all nodes around the center of the largest layer.
+- `VAlign` (Vertical Align): This is a simple alignment and equal spacing of all nodes around the center of the largest layer.
-- `NetworkSimplex`: This is the network simplex positioning described in [GKNV], including the horizontal balancing step which is briefly mentioned in the paper but readily available in [GVDOT].
+- `NetworkSimplex`: This is the network simplex positioning described in [GKNV], including the horizontal balancing step which is only briefly mentioned in the paper but can be found in [GVDOT].
 Note that without the min-heap feasible tree and incremental cut values optimizations, this exhibits a poor run time.
 [GKNV] also mentions an index rotation strategy to choose the edge to replace, which autog doesn't implement.
 - `BrandesKoepf`: This is the O(N) heuristic described in [BK].
 The implementation in [ELK] is slightly harder to follow due to Java-style OOP and partially undocumented modifications introduced with [RSCH], therefore autog's implementation follows the original [BK].
 It's worth noting that [BK] indeed does not account for node size.
 Final layouts may present overlaps due to zero-sizes of vitual nodes or unequal sizes of real nodes.
 It should be extended to properly incorporate [RSCH]'s ideas.